devxive/xive_free_jstuff/readme.md

 Please see the Wiki Pages

 ## How to install extensions
-- Download the repo using the **ZIP** icon at the top of this site or if you using github too, simply fork it.
+- Download the repo using the <a href="/devXive/xive_free_jstuff/archive/master.zip" class="button minibutton " icon_class="mini-icon-download" rel="nofollow" title="Download this repository as a zip file"><span class="mini-icon mini-icon-download"></span>ZIP</a> button at the top of this site or if you using github too, simply fork it.
 - If you found an extensions you wish to install,

 #### build a zip file for use with joomla's install manager